 There are certain ingredients and flavours that just work together; creamy avocados and salty and tangy feta are just one of them.
-Learning the basis of flavor pairings and why certain ingredients work together while others don’t is one of the simplest ways to improve your cooking at home.
+Learning the basis of flavor pairings and why certain ingredients work together is one of the simplest ways to improve your home cooking.

 This is an elevated and unique way to prepare avocados and is a great recipe to serve for game day or watching the Superbowl.

 I love using this flavor combination in salads, like this avocado feta and cucumber salad.

 This is a dip that will surprise and delight anyone you serve it to!
 It will, no doubt, be the star of the show and is the perfect appetizer to have on the counter when your guests arrive.

 The avocados pair perfectly with the salty and tangy feta, onion, garlic and jalapeno add a little bit of bite and the cilantro finishes it all off with the perfect burst of freshness.